public final class DataApi

 Sends your

-non-null response containing data you requested, or throwing an
+the API servers, returning a response containing data you requested, or

-appropriate subclass of DegreeDaysApiException if something
+throwing an appropriate subclass of DegreeDaysApiException

-goes wrong. |
+if something goes wrong. |

 LocationInfoResponse |